cgrail/kidify/README.md

 - Albums and audiobooks are correctly sorted by the number in the album name.

 Todo:
-[ ] Cache playlists, albums, tracks and images
+- [ ] Cache playlists, albums, tracks and images
-[ ] Implement Time Limit
+- [ ] Implement Time Limit
-[ ] Add Image to Album View
+- [ ] Add Image to Album View
-[ ] Strip Track names and remove duplicate information especially for Audiobooks [ ] Smooth fading between tracks
+- [ ] Strip Track names and remove duplicate information especially for Audiobooks
+- [ ] Smooth fading between tracks
+- [ ] Translations

 # Links